Blog

 • long-term reduction in care costs

-Using the “Polarion” software application, interfaces such as purpose, risk management, usability, clinical evaluation, clinical testing can be assigned to projects and reused if necessary.
-The creation and maintenance of documents is thus significantly simplified and accelerated.
-In addition, redundancies and inconsistencies are avoided.
+The "Polarion" software application allows interfaces such as intended purpose, risk management, usability, clinical evaluation, and clinical trials to be assigned to projects and reused as needed.
+This significantly simplifies and accelerates the creation and maintenance of documents.
+Furthermore, redundancies and inconsistencies are avoided.

 3. Outlook

-Our “ Advent special ” is now over.
-We wish all readers a peaceful and relaxing Christmas ahead and plenty of time to do something other than deal with medical devices.
+Our " Advent Special " has now come to an end.
+We wish all our readers a peaceful and relaxing Christmas and plenty of time to do something other than deal with medical products.

-In the new year we will start again with the topic of “risk management in clinical trials”.
+In the new year, we will resume with the topic of "Risk management in clinical trials".

 4. How we can help you